T

 +

-While credit cards are accepted in many establishments in Sofia, it's advisable to carry some Bulgarian Lev (BGN) for smaller purchases, local markets, and some taxis.
+While credit cards are widely accepted in Sofia, it's advisable to carry some Bulgarian Lev (BGN) for smaller purchases, local markets, and taxis.
 Bringing around 100-200 BGN per person for a few days should suffice for incidentals.
-ATMs are widely available for withdrawing cash if needed, and exchange offices offer competitive rates.
+ATMs are plentiful for withdrawing more cash if needed.

 Is Sofia safe at night?